(1) The public defender shall represent, without additional compensation, any person determined to be indigent under s. 27.52 and:

 (f) Is appealing a matter in a case arising under paragraphs (a)-(d).

 (2) The court may not appoint the public defender to represent, even on a temporary basis, any person who is not indigent.
+If a defendant has retained private counsel, the court may not appoint the public defender to represent that defendant simultaneously on the same case.
 The court, however, may appoint private counsel in capital cases as provided in ss.
 27.40 and 27.5303.

 (3) Each public defender shall serve on a full-time basis and is prohibited from engaging in the private practice of law while holding office.
 Assistant public defenders shall give priority and preference to their duties as assistant public defenders and shall not otherwise engage in the practice of criminal law.